codewars/docs/content/recipes/authoring/translation.md

 - **Respect the [General Content Guidelines](/recipes/authoring/general/).**
 - **Translations should improve the overall quality of the kata.** The sub-optimal quality of existing, approved translations should not be used as an excuse for authoring a low-quality translation.
 In particular:
   - The description can be clarified if necessary.
-  - Test suite can use different structure than other translations. **[Random tests](/recipes/authoring/kata-snippets/full-tests/#random-tests), [full test suite](/recipes/authoring/kata-snippets/full-tests/) and  [sample tests](/recipes/authoring/kata-snippets/sample-tests/) should conform to Codewars quality guidelines.**
+- The test suite may employ a different structure from that of other translations. **The [sample](/recipes/authoring/kata-snippets/sample-tests/) and [submit](/recipes/authoring/kata-snippets/full-tests/) tests (including [random tests](/recipes/authoring/kata-snippets/full-tests/#random-tests)) should conform to Codewars quality guidelines.**
 - If serious issues with other language versions are uncovered in the course of authoring a translation, they should be fixed or raised as appropriate issues in the kata discourse.